-[6] shows that the minimum fill-in problem is NP-complete and thus NP-hard in general.
+The article [7] shows that the minimum fill-in problem is NP-complete and thus NP-hard in general.
 Several heuristic approaches exist that come up with sub-optimal solutions.

 8.4.4 Heuristic Fill Reduction

 Mainly 3 classes of methods exist.